argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 ## Labelers write completions
 The aim of this phase is to provide human demonstrations for each `prompt` using Argilla UI.

 Once you upload your dataset to Argilla, it becomes accessible via the Argilla UI.
 Argilla Feedback allows simultaneous feedback collection from multiple users, enhancing quality control.
-Each user with dataset access can give their feedback.
+Each user with dataset access can give feedback.

 However, when resources are scarce, workload distribution among various labelers is recommended.
 This strategy entails assigning each labeler a subset of records to label.
 This [how-to guide](../practical_guides/set_up_annotation_team.html) provides detailed instructions on setting up these workload distribution options effectively.

-For a comprehensive understanding of the Argilla UI's main features, refer this [how-to guide](../practical_guides/annotate_dataset.html).
+For a comprehensive understanding of the Argilla UI's main features, refer to this [how-to guide](../practical_guides/annotate_dataset.html)](../practical_guides/annotate_dataset.html).

 ## Prepare the dataset